lienzhuzhu/blog/content/posts/lfd/lfd-1.md

 For 7 - 10, see the code repository for work, the link is at the top of this post.
 Run `python3 pla.py -N <sample size>` after installing packages via `pip install -r requirements.txt`.

+The graphs drawn are for the final experimental trial.

 **7. [b]**